Gurunanthan/Basic-Interview-Questions-Java/oop-questions.md

 </details>

 <details>
-  <summary>13.
+  <summary>15.
 What Are the Types of Inheritance in Java </summary>
   <br>
   <p style="background-color: #f2f2f2; margin-left: 20px;">Types of inheritance in Java include:</p>
   <ul style="background-color: #f2f2f2; margin-left: 20px;">
-    <li>Single Inheritance:< A class can inherit from only one superclass.</li>
+    <li>Single Inheritance: A class can inherit from only one superclass.</li>
-    <li>Multiple Inheritance (achieved through interfaces):< A class can implement multiple interfaces, allowing it to inherit from more than one type.</li>
+    <li>Multiple Inheritance (achieved through interfaces): A class can implement multiple interfaces, allowing it to inherit from more than one type.</li>
-    <li>Multilevel Inheritance:< A class can inherit from a class, and another class can inherit from it, forming a chain of inheritance.</li>
+    <li>Multilevel Inheritance: A class can inherit from a class, and another class can inherit from it, forming a chain of inheritance.</li>
-    <li>Hierarchical Inheritance:< Multiple classes can inherit from a single superclass, forming a hierarchy of classes.</li>
+    <li>Hierarchical Inheritance: Multiple classes can inherit from a single superclass, forming a hierarchy of classes.</li>
   </ul>
 </details>

 <details>
-  <summary>14.
+  <summary>16.
 Can a Constructor be Inherited </summary>
   <p style="background-color: #f2f2f2; margin-left: 20px;">In object-oriented programming, a constructor is not inherited by subclasses.
 However, when a subclass is created, the constructor of its superclass is implicitly called to initialize the inherited members.
 This process is part of the subclass's instantiation but doesn't involve the direct inheritance of the constructor itself.</p>
 </details>

 <details>
-  <summary>15.
+  <summary>17.
 Can a Constructor be Overloaded </summary>
   <p style="background-color: #f2f2f2; margin-left: 20px;">Yes, constructors can be overloaded in Java.
 Constructor overloading involves defining multiple constructors for a class, each with a different parameter list.
 This allows objects of the class to be instantiated in different ways, providing flexibility and accommodating various initialization scenarios.</p>
 </details>
 <details>
-  <summary>16.
+  <summary>18.
 Explain different types of constructors in Java with examples </summary>

 1. **Default Constructor:**
    A default constructor is one with no parameters.
 Java provides it automatically if a class doesn't define any constructors explicitly.
 It initializes the object with default values.